Nisha318/Nisha318.github.io/_posts/2024-06-04-ice-tryhackme-walkthrough.md

 run post/multi/recon/local_exploit_suggester
 ```

-<strong> Q: Running the local exploit suggester will return quite a few results for potential escalation exploits.
-What is the full path (starting with exploit/) for the first returned exploit? </strong><br>
+ Q: Running the local exploit suggester will return quite a few results for potential escalation exploits.
+What is the full path (starting with exploit/) for the first returned exploit? <br>
-<em> Answer: exploit/windows/local/bypassuac_eventvwr </em>
+ Answer: exploit/windows/local/bypassuac_eventvwr

 <img src="/assets/images/thm/thm-ice-14.png">